[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 You should run through general network troubleshooting steps to resolve this, including:

-1. Verify that the target service, server, or endpoint the CronJob is trying to connect to is up and running.
+1. Verify that the target service, server, or endpoint to which the CronJob is trying to connect is up and running.

 2. Ensure that the target service’s host and port information is correctly configured in your CronJob specification.